 - Watch what the kid eats at home and try to prioritize packing foods he or she likes.
 Ask kids what they like if it’s not clear.
 Just don’t be aggressive about it as antagonism can lead to unhealthy eating habits.

 It’s also important to think about what we might call, for lack of a better word, marketing.
 Kids are notoriously picky, which often means parents resort to hiding the food groups in more fun packaging (squeezable yogurt, fruit leathers in fun shapes, veggie packets).
-Thats all good, but its naive to believe that this guarantees success.
-Look in a cafeteria trash sometime and you’ll see plenty of yogurt spilled from packages.
+That’s all good, but it’s naive to believe that this guarantees success.
+Look in cafeteria trash sometimes and you’ll see plenty of yogurt spilled from packages.
 The truth is that kids can’t be trusted to eat what they’re given and that there’s no clear solution for this.